 Your workplace may consist of people you will engage with every day.
 Some composed of three to five people and some companies you’ll work with will have a lot of employees.
 You all have different personalities.
 So how can you streamline a relationship with the people in your workplace?
 Through the right communication.

-Communication, whether spoken or written, is important in the workplace.
+Communication skills, whether spoken or written, is important in the workplace.
 Aside from getting hired and landing promotions, effective communication with your superiors and colleagues is imperative.
 Good communication skills will bring you a healthy work environment.
 It will avoid misunderstandings and work issues.

 Especially now that we are in a digital age, we must know how to relay and receive messages not just in person but also digitally.